manjunath-satyamurthy/Neural-Networks-GUI/README.md

 process.

 Figure [\[fig:visualization\]](images/visualization){reference-type="ref"
-reference="fig:visualization"} shows how the visualization page is expected to look like.
+reference="fig:visualization") shows how the visualization page is expected to look like.
 Ideally the graphs shown in this figure should be generated dynamically and in real-time while the training process is running.